Rice Pilaf

 This rice pilaf is perfect to serve on its own or as a side dish alongside any main course with chicken, beef, lamb, or pork.
 Today, I served it along with baked chicken drumsticks.
 And this pilaf takes less than 30 minutes to make.

-In our family, rice pilaf with a little bit of yogurt salad, is a meal on its own.
-Both my kids love rice so that it's my go-to lunch on busy days.
-In fact, when I make chicken schnitzel, breaded chicken breast or chicken tenders, I always serve it with rice.
+In our family, rice pilaf with a little bit of yogurt salad is a meal on its own.
+My kids love rice, so it’s my go-to lunch on busy days.
+In fact, when I make chicken schnitzel, breaded chicken breast, or chicken tenders, I always serve them with rice.

 About this rice

 Pilaf means rice that has been cooked with stock.
-You can, but you don't have to, add veggies to the rice.
-Though, carrots and peas add a nice touch of color to the rice, which makes it so much more desirable, especially to kids.
+You can, but you don’t have to, add veggies to the rice.
+However, carrots and peas add a nice touch of color to the rice, making it much more desirable, especially to kids.

-All basmati rice work with a ratio of 1 cup rice to 1.5 cup water when unsoaked.
-And 1 cup rice to 1 cup water when soaked.
+All basmati rice works with a ratio of 1 cup rice to 1.5 cups water when unsoaked.
+And 1 cup of rice to 1 cup of water when soaked.

 Ingredients and substitutes

-- Vegetables - I used carrots and peas today because they all cook at the same time as the rice.
-You can use other veggies too as long as they do not need more than 15 mins of cooking time.
+- Vegetables – I used carrots and peas today because they all cook at the same time as the rice.
+You can use other veggies, too, as long as they do not need more than 15 mins of cooking time.
 Veggies like cauliflower and broccoli cannot be used raw.
-And yet, if you par-boil them you can then finish cooking them with the rice.
+And yet, if you par-boil them, you can finish cooking them with the rice.

-- Garlic - Great flavors that can really add so much to a dish, and yet these can be strong in flavor if added too much.
+- Garlic – Great flavor that can really add so much to a dish, but it can be strong if added too much.
 So, add only as much as mentioned in the recipe.

-- Stock - I have used chicken stock for this rice but if you want you can also add vegetable or beef stock.
-You can even use the same amount of water if you prefer to keep it more neutral.
+- Stock – I have used chicken stock for this rice, but you can also add vegetable or beef stock if you want.
+You can even use the same amount of water to keep it more neutral.
 And if a liquid stock is not on hand, you can also hydrate stock cubes.

-- Fresh herbs - I am a cilantro person, so I always use cilantro.
-And yet, parsley and a sprinkle of mint is also a great flavor to try.
+- Fresh herbs – I am a cilantro person, so I always use cilantro.
+And yet, parsley and a sprinkle of mint are also great flavors to try.

 - Wash and soak rice for 30 minutes.
 Drain and set aside.

-Tip - Use a wide face skillet for cooking rice to ensure even cooking. - Add the carrots - sauté for 2 minutes.
+Pro tip – Use a wide-face skillet for cooking rice to ensure even cooking. - Add the carrots – sauté for 2 minutes.
 Then, add the peas, bay leaves, and cinnamon.

 - Then, add the rice and sauté it for 2 minutes.
 Season with salt and pepper.